matrix-org/matrix-hookshot/docs/usage/room_configuration/github_repo.md

 To set up a connection to a GitHub Repository in a new room:

-(N.B you must have permission to bridge GitHub repositories before you can use this command, see [auth](../auth.html#github))
+(NB you must have permission to bridge GitHub repositories before you can use this command, see [auth](../auth.html#github).)

-1. Invite the bridge bot (e..g `@hookshot:example.com`)
-2. Give the bridge bot moderator permissions or higher (power level 50).
-3. Send the command `!hookshot github repo https://github.com/my/project`
-4. If you have permission to bridge this repo, the bridge will respond with a confirmation message.
-5. Note: The bridge will need to either:
+1. The bridge will need to either:
-    - Have a GitHub installation registered with the organisation
+    - Have a GitHub installation registered with the organisation (can be user)
     - The requesting user must be authenticated with the bridge via OAuth and the repository must be part of their GitHub account.
+2. Create a new, unencrypted room.
+It can be public or private.
+3. Invite the bridge bot (e.g. `@hookshot:example.com`).
+4. Give the bridge bot moderator permissions or higher (power level 50) (or otherwise configure the room so the bot can edit room state).
+5. Send the command `!hookshot github repo https://github.com/my/project`.
+6. If you have permission to bridge this repo, the bridge will respond with a confirmation message.

 ## Configuration